jcooper-korg/AlarmPanel/README.md

 * an alarm panel kit from [Konnected.io](https://konnected.io/collections/shop-now) with various door/window/motion/smoke sensors, and a siren, beeper, and red/green LEDs

 ## Example Configuration
 My config files are in the [ExampleConfig](https://github.com/jcooper-korg/AlarmPanel/tree/master/ExampleConfig) folder.
-This was last tested with HA 0.114.3.

 * My Alarm lovelace dashboard has two cards- the new custom alarm panel card, and a [Conditional Card](https://www.home-assistant.io/lovelace/conditional) which shows when any of the door/window sensors is opened, while disarmed.
 * I have configured the custom card with: